You Won't Believe These Things Banned in China

 The University of California, Davis emailed students traveling to China, advising them to avoid “unfavorable political statements or postings on social media.”

-A partial iPhone ban hit China due to an ongoing legal fight between Apple Inc. and Qualcomm, a microchip-maker company.
+A partial iPhone ban hit China in 2018 due to an ongoing legal fight between Apple Inc. and Qualcomm, a microchip-maker company.
 Sales of some iPhone models were halted because a Chinese court ruled that Apple had violated parts of Qualcomm’s intellectual property patent.

 What's More: Apple iPhones